 When it's all said and done, however, that interception and touchdown is the greatest play of his career, and the swan dive is the gift that keeps giving.

-During the offseason and coronavirus outbreak, this is the joyful content we need to remember.
+During the offseason and coronavirus pandemic and COVID-19 outbreak, this is the joyful content we need to remember.